 Clear Your Mind Through Exercise

-One of my favourite ways to kill it in terms of a work-life balance as a blogger is to make sure I schedule in time to exercise.
+One of my favourite ways to kill it in terms of a work-life balance as a blogger is to make sure I schedule some time to exercise.

-It’s worth keeping up with exercise, even if you’re kicking and screaming and have to force yourself to do it on a regular basis (me) because the benefits are unparalleled.
+It’s worth keeping up with exercise, even if you’re kicking and screaming and have to force yourself to do it on a regular basis (it me) because the benefits are unparalleled.